 The Rethinking Carcinogenicity Assessment for Agrochemicals Project (ReCAAP) is led by experts from the PETA Science Consortium International, government, and industry who are developing a strategy to move away from a “check-box” approach that includes bioassays to one based on human-relevant mechanisms of disease and other sources of information.

-Details about this project were presented at the 58th annual Society of Toxicology (SOT) meeting: “Rethinking Carcinogenicity Assessment for Agrochemicals”.
+Details about this project were presented at the 11th World Congress on Alternatives and Animal Use in the Life Sciences: “Rethinking Carcinogenicity Assessment for Agrochemicals”.

 The revised approach will provide a safe carcinogenicity assessment while sparing countless animals immense suffering.